 LOVE sculpture.
 You can really feel the love!

-However, you will find lots of shops selling jewellery at unbeatable prices.
+However, you will find lots of shops selling bags, technology, women fashion and jewellery at unbeatable prices.
 And if you want to buy some Chinese noodles (in addition to Italian pasta of course!) or Asian groceries, it’s the best place to find them!